theupdateframework/taps/candidate-tuf-versions.md

 In order to allow clients to parse the root metadata chain, root metadata files shall not be deleted even once a version is deprecated.

-Version numbers used for consistent snapshots should be consistent across all supported spec versions or a client might have difficulty finding the current metadata files.
+A repository should generate all TUF metadata, including root metadata, for all TUF versions that the repository supports.
+Any update should be reflected across all of these versions.
+For clarity, version numbers used for consistent snapshots should be consistent across all supported spec versions or a client might have difficulty finding the current metadata files.
 This means that there may be a file at 1.0.0/3.root.json as well as 2.0.0/3.root.json.
 Root files with the same consistent snapshot number must